stl-tech/stltech.org/content/member-handbook.md

 to For Hire postings.
 They should be short, inclusive of the types of work available, and limited to being posted weekly.
-For external recruiters, aggregate job postings must also disclose that the poster is an external recruiter, as well as the type(s) of roles that are avilable (contract, direct hire, contract to hire).
+For external recruiters, aggregate job postings must also disclose that the poster is an external recruiter, as well as the type(s) of roles that are available (contract, direct hire, contract to hire).
 Additionally, for anyone posting aggregate listings, we ask that the job poster be available via the STL Tech Slack to answer any questions.
 Anyone creating  aggregate postings then responding to questions